tjs23/nuc_dynamics/README.md

 ~~~
   jupyter notebook
 ~~~
-This notebook is has only been tested under Python version 3 and to run requires the Cython code to be compiled (see Installation section above), to generate the dyn_util.so file, and for all the modules to either be in the same directory or on the PYTHONPATH.
+This notebook is has only been tested under Python version 3 and to run requires the Cython code to be compiled (see Installation section above), to generate the `dyn_util.so` file, and for all the modules to either be in the same directory or on the `PYTHONPATH`.